psyho/adam.pohorecki.pl/source/_posts/2013-06-27-angularjs-talk-from-33rd-degree-conference.markdown

 categories: [slides, AngularJS]
 ---

 On 15th of March this year I gave a talk about [AngularJS][angular] on the [33rd Degree Conference][33rd-degree].
-Instead of trying to introduce the building blocks of AngularJS like I did a couple of times before, this time I tried to concentrate on the things that I consider the biggest advantages as compared to other JS MVC frameworks.
+Instead of trying to introduce the building blocks of AngularJS like I did a [couple of times before][old-slides], this time I tried to concentrate on the things that I consider the biggest advantages as compared to other JS MVC frameworks.

 ## Two-way data binding